-Defunct Chinese space lab forecast to re-enter in Atlantic
+China space lab mostly burns up on re-entry in south Pacific

-BEIJING (AP) — Chinese space authorities say the defunct Tiangong 1 space station is expected to re-enter the Earth’s atmosphere soon.
+BEIJING (AP) — Chinese space authorities say the defunct Tiangong 1 space station mostly burned up on re-entry into the atmosphere over the central South Pacific.

-The China Manned Space Engineering Office says on its website the most possible re-entry time is 8:49 a.m.
+The China Manned Space Engineering Office said the experimental space laboratory re-entered around 8:15 a.m.
 Monday.
-Xinhua news agency says the window is between 8:11 a.m. and 9:33 a.m.

-Tiangong-1 is forecast to re-enter in an area centered on 19.4 degrees west longitude and 10.2 degrees south latitude in the southern Atlantic Ocean.
+Scientists monitoring the craft’s disintegrating orbit had forecast the craft would mostly burn up and would pose only the slightest of risks to people.
+Analysis from the Beijing Aerospace Control Center showed it had mostly burned up.

 Most Read Nation & World Stories